 Betting and understanding the race

 The Grandstand will give you the best views of the race.
-If you want added comfort, purchase an additional ticket to enter the Air-Cond Public Enclosure.
+If you want added comfort, purchase an additional ticket to enter the HEST Enclosure.
 For Tourist, you are eligible to enter the Horse Owners Enclosure.
 The races are also showed on the TV screens around the grandstand.

 The best place to stand to see the finishing of the race is non other than the along the fence at the open concourse and the action of seeing the horses fly past are just spectacular.
 If you have a winner, head on to any of the bet counters to collect your winnings.